Brunswick County Assault Lawyer

 Assault charges can come in many forms.
 While assault often involves a physical attack or fight, it could also be the result of one person spitting on another or any other form of offensive contact.
 The most common form of evidence in an assault case is witness testimony, but not all testimony is created equally.
 While the defendant and the alleged victim could both potentially testify, a jury is unlikely to see them as unbiased.
 In most cases, a jury would place a higher value on the word of a third party, especially if that witness is a law enforcement officer.

 Besides witness testimony, other evidence could include surveillance videos, medical records, and crime scene photos.
-A Brunswick County assault attorney could sift through all the available material to get the most useful evidence possible and build a strong case around these facts.
+An attorney in Brunswick County could sift through all the available material to get the most useful evidence possible and build a strong case around these facts in an assault case.

 Penalties for an Assault Conviction in Brunswick County

-The penalties for an assault conviction depend on whether the charge was a misdemeanor or a felony.
+The penalties for a conviction depend on whether the charge was a misdemeanor or a felony.
 Other factors such as the accused’s alleged intent, or the identity of the alleged victim, could play a role in the severity of punishment.

 This aggravation of the charge could have a tremendous impact on a defendant.
-In some cases, it could increase the potential sentencing range from a matter of months to multiple years.
-A Brunswick County assault attorney could seek to have the charges against them reduced to a lesser offense.
+In some Brunswick County cases, it could increase the potential sentencing range from a matter of months to multiple years without the help of a lawyer fighting to reduce the assault charges to a lesser offense.

 Speak with a Brunswick County Assault Attorney Right Away